 At five years old, Wildman began to race Eclipse.
-Irishman Colonel Dennis O’Kelly amassed a fortune from the turf, gambling, and real estate, and, in 1769, he bought a 50 percent share of Eclipse from Wildman, and the other 50 percent the following year when Eclipse was six years old.
-It was also around this same time that O’Kelly used the following phrase when making a racing bet: “Eclipse first and the rest nowhere.”
-O’Kelly also offered “he would ‘place’ every horse” with Ecliplse.
-Fortunately, O’Kelly won all his bets because “all the horses … were distanced, and were therefore, in racing [terms] … ‘nowhere.'”
+Irishman Colonel Dennis O’Kelly amassed a fortune from the turf, gambling, and real estate, and, in 1769, the same year that Napoleon Bonaparte was born, O’Kelly bought a 50 percent share in Eclipse from Wildman.
+The following year he purchased the other 50 percent when Eclipse was six years old.
+It was also around this same time that O’Kelly began using the following phrase when making a racing bet: “Eclipse first and the rest nowhere.”
+O’Kelly also offered he would “place” every horse with Eclipse, and fortunately he won all his bets because “all the horses … were distanced, and were therefore, in racing [terms] … ‘nowhere.'”

-Eclipse’s remarkable wins may have been due to the fact that he was no ordinary horse.
+Eclipse’s amazing wins may have been due to the fact that he was no ordinary horse.
 In fact, there were remarkable differences between Eclipse’s proportions and a standard horse’s proportions.
-Eclipse was taller in height by at least one-seventh more than what people believed he should measure.
+He was taller in height by at least one-seventh more than what people believed he should measure.
 His neck was “one-third too long — a perpendicular line falling from the stifle of the horse should touch the toe; this line in Eclipse, touched the ground, at the distance of half a head before the toe.”
-But this was not the only irregularity.
+Yet this was not the horse’s only irregularity.

 “The distance from the elbow to the bend of the knee, should be the same as from the bend of the knee to the ground; [but] the former, in Eclipse, was two parts of a head longer than the latter.”

-Under O’Kelly’s ownership, Eclipse became unbeatable, and he was considered far superior to any of his competitors.
+Under O’Kelly’s ownership, Eclipse the horse became unbeatable and was considered far superior to any of his competitors.
 During his short seventeen month racing career — 3 May 1769 to 4 October 1770 — he won 18 races, including 11 King’s Plates.
 Unfortunately, his reputation for winning also resulted in his career being cut short.
 No one would race their horse against him.
-Eclipse then retired from racing and was used for stud.
-In his stud years he “produced the extra-ordinary number of three hundred and thirty-four winners, and these netted to their owners more than 160,000l., exclusive of plates and cups.”
+He then retired from racing and was used for stud, during which time he “produced the extra-ordinary number of three hundred and thirty-four winners, and these netted to their owners more than 160,000l., exclusive of plates and cups.”

 After studding ended, Eclipse was sent into retirement and resided at Clay-hill Epsom from 1771 to 1778.
 He was then removed to Cannons, Middlesex, because he was lame.
 In fact, he was so lame that “he was obliged to be placed in a caravan on four wheels [purposely built for him], and this was the first instance in which a van was used for this purpose.”
 He was drawn by two horses and his old groom rode inside with him.
 Eclipse died the following year on 26 February 1789 from colic.
 He was twenty-four years old at the time.
 Similar to royal funerals, O’Kelly honored this king of horses by serving cakes and ale to mourners.